 I’ve only recently got into the God of War games but I feel ashamed as I’ve been missing out on some cracking games, so I’m making up for lost time.
 The series is a massive success, so much so that a novel of the first game has been written and I was expecting it to be on the cheesy side, and not to have that many pages within it, but I was surprised at just how good the God of War book is.

-Of course there’s the token naked women that Kratos just has to help out in their time of need, even if he does have a job to do.
+Of course, there are the token naked women that Kratos just has to help out in their time of need, even if he does have a job to do.
 Wouldn’t be God of War if he didn’t.
 But to be fair to Kratos, he’s on a ship sailing to Athens with nothing else to do, so he has to find something to pass the time.

 When Kratos does finally reach Athens, it’s straight back into the fight and he helps the soldiers of Athens fight off the hordes of undead, and the way he kills off a couple of Cyclops is brilliant.
 The book just keeps giving and giving and it’s great to go through the story in a different way and even though I knew what was coming, it was still great fun to read.
 Parts of the story have been filled out with extras to bulk out the story which a nice addition to an already great story.
 I won’t go into the whole story, but it’s obvious that Kratos defeats Ares and saves Athens, seeing as though there are three games.